sgilda/windup/Build:-Dependencies.md

 </dependency>
 ```

-The `addon` poms may also declare dependency on normal maven artifacts.
+The `addon` POMs may also declare dependency on normal maven artifacts.
 ```xml
 <dependency>
     <groupId>com.thinkaurelius.titan</groupId>